Marina’s Hamin (Cholent)

 - ½ tsp black pepper

 - Soak the beans and chickpeas in water overnight and then strain.

 - Chop the onion and sauté in a pan for about 3 minutes.

-- Transfer to a very low heat, or to the oven at 100°C, or 210°F, and cook for at least 3 hours.
+- Reduce the heat to a minimum, or put the pan into the oven at 100°C, or 210°F, and cook for at least 3 hours.
 It’s best when left to cook for a full night on a hot plate.

 For more recipes and tips from experienced mentors and certified dietitians, join Challenge 22 for free!

 Whether you are on the lookout for an easy breakfast or a filling snack, these delicious guacamole tortillas are the perfect find.